 Then the girl turns to dust.

-We see the members looking around for their girlfriend, leaving us thinking potentially that she’s just gone, maybe a ghost.
+We see the members looking around for their girlfriend, implying that maybe she’s just a ghost.
 But then Ravi is dancing with the air, in blissful ignorance, while the girl is watching him from across the room.
 We see N interacting with the air as well, though it’s only a glimpse in reverse.
 And lastly, Ken’s picture of the girl disappears in the final notes of the song, showing that the girl was never real to begin with.

-Horror is not a genre that is built exclusively on motifs and monsters – rather, it’s built on feelings of mystery and despair.
-While you wouldn’t say “Married to the Music” is necessarily straight-up horror, enough elements are pulled from the genre to make an unsettling viewing.
-Just because “Eternity” and “Full Moon” don’t necessarily adhere to typical genre conventions of horror doesn’t mean they aren’t considered a part of the genre either.
+Horror is not built exclusively on motifs and monsters.
+Rather, it’s built on feelings of mystery and despair.
+While you wouldn’t say “Married to the Music” is straight-up horrifying, it channels the genre enough to make an unsettling viewing.
+Just because “Eternity” and “Full Moon” don’t necessarily adhere to typical genre conventions of horror doesn’t mean they aren’t a part of the genre either.
 The thrill of being scared, regardless of format – that’s part of the fun.
 Horror is an ambience of unease, not a jumpscare.

 When I was fourteen, K-Pop was starting to pop up in western reaction videos.
 Random YouTubers would either post on their own channels or congregate with bigger names like the Fine Bros., where they would react to videos such as “Fantastic Baby” and “I Got a Boy”.
-One of the things I noticed repeatedly through these reactions is how much the videos were played up as a joke.
+One of the things I noticed repeatedly through these reactions is how much the reactors would poke fun at K-Pop videos.
 People would look at the brightly colored hair and hear the English choruses mixed in with the Korean and laugh because the phrase “Fantastic Baby” seemed like a stupid non-sequitur compared to everything else going on.
+There was no attempt to engage with what drives K-Pop videos.

 Obviously, being a fourteen year old, I thought the videos were hilarious as well.
 Nevertheless, when I finally took my deep dive into K-Pop during high school, I began to actually look at the videos more closely.
 I noticed the burning cars in “Fantastic Baby” and remembered that one of the members, Daesung, had been in a car accident where someone had died, and had taken a break from singing for almost a year out of guilt.
 He was chained to a wall, like a prisoner.
 That got me wondering what was going on in the video as a whole, and I started looking into it more closely.
-I found very few analyses that covered it in any detail – which is actually one of the reasons I started this blog.
+I found very few analyses that covered it in any detail, and the lack of information actually became one of the reasons I started this blog.

 Fast forward about seven years later.
 I’m complying with the stay-at-home order and working on some personal projects.
 I tend to listen to music while I work because it keeps my brain from wandering too far.
 In this case, I was listening to a lot of 4minute, and I stumbled across their song “Whatcha Doin’ Today” and started listening to it.

 The big feature of K-Pop is that it’s very rare that a K-Pop music video gives you all the information at face value.
 Even if you have the lyrics to go off of, usually the videos get meta with their symbolism.
-Often this is done through production design, where details about the world are what communicate things to the audience.
+Often production design is what is a conduit to symbolism.
+Details about the world communicate things to the audience.
 Even narrative-based videos will often have some sort of a reversal at the end that changes how you view the whole MV.

 For the sake of this analysis, we’re not going to talk about videos that are intentionally dark or serious.
 We’re going to keep it on the happier end of the spectrum, because lighthearted music videos tend to have the most “weirdness” potential.
-Furthermore, serious videos tend to be more overt about when they’re making a statement (regardless of what culture or genre the video is from) whereas things that are meant to be consumer-friendly have room to be discreet.
+Furthermore, serious videos tend to be more overt about when they’re making a statement (regardless of what culture or genre the video is from).
+Consumer-friendly music videos have room to be discreet.

 Within K-Pop there are four general categories for videos that sit on the lighthearted end of the spectrum.
 These are Coolness-Driven,Narrative-Driven, Performance-Driven, and Statement-Driven.
 These categories are not mutually exclusive, as something narrative-driven can also put a strong emphasis on making a point, coolness-driven videos can have a strong emphasis on the dance.
 With that in mind, let’s get into the various categories: